 ORIGIN: Chrysanthemums are native to Asia and are members of the family Asteraceae.
 They were first cultivated in China around the 15th century BC and over 500 cultivars were known by 1630.

 CARE & HANDLING: Trim one inch off the stems of your chrysanthemums, and place in a clean vase.
-Display your mumsin a cool room away from hot or cold drafts, as well as hot spots, such as heating vents or sunny windows.
+Display your mums in a cool room away from drafts and hot spots, such as heating vents or sunny windows.
 Change the water every few days or if it appears cloudy.